Continuous Home Insurance Coverage: Why It Matters for Your Rates

 How Long Are Coverage Gaps Tracked?

 The insurance industry relies heavily on a shared database called the Comprehensive Loss Underwriting Exchange (CLUE), managed by LexisNexis Risk Solutions.
-This system aggregates data reported by over 90% of home insurers and retains records for 5 to 7 years.
+This system aggregates data reported by more than 90% of home insurers and retains records for up to 7 years.

 What the CLUE Report Contains